What Is Chronic Illness?

 Chronic Illness Symptoms

-These symptoms can range from mild to extremely severe — with wild variation from day to day.
+These symptoms can range from mild to severe — with variation, day-to-day.

 Organs Are Affected

-Chronic illness can involve (and worsen) impairment of any biological function, but especially the major organs: the gut, the thyroid, the liver, the kidneys, the brain, and even the skin.
+Chronic illness can impair any biological function, but especially impacted are the major organs:

 & The Gut